Kalirad/info.github.io/index.md

 We then used this landscape to see how incompatibilities accumulate during divergence.
 In Orr's [original paper](https://www.genetics.org/content/139/4/1805.short), he assumes that genetic incompatibilities of different order - i.e., those that involve two loci, versus those that involve many more loci - accumulate independently of each other, and, once a genetic incompatibility arises, it will linger.
 Our simulations show that, at least in a highly-epistatic system, the order of incompatibilities can change over time.
 For example, an incompatibility involving two loci might later involve three or more loci or simply disappear.

 We modified Orr's original model.
-Our new model, christened as *the spiraling complexity* model (B), includes conversions of incompatibilities of different orders into one another, while Orr's original (B), assumes that these incompatibilities arise independently.
+Our new model, christened as *the spiraling complexity* model (B), includes conversions of incompatibilities of different orders into one another, while Orr's original (A), assumes that these incompatibilities arise independently.

 ![Image](F6.large.jpg)